-Acorns relies heavily on the community to fund the majority of our activities.
-In the past year [xvi], the local community provided 60% or £6 million of the money needed to run our care.
+Acorns relies heavily on donations to fund the majority of our activities.
+In the past year [xvi], the local community provided around 65% or £6.5 million of the money needed to run our care services.

-Income from Clinical Commissioning Groups (CCGs) and other statutory bodies represents a contribution of around 35% towards the total cost of our care services.
+Income from Integrated Care Boards (ICBs) and other statutory bodies represents a contribution of around 35% towards the total cost of our care services.

 Our last set of audited accounts[xvii] show:

-Acorns participate in two lotteries: TLC in Birmingham tlclottery.co.uk and the Hospices Lottery in Worcestershire.
+Acorns participates in two lotteries: TLC in Birmingham and the Hospices Lottery in Worcestershire.

-Acorns is part of Childlife, a fundraising partnership between four charities working with children, young people and their families throughout the UK: www.childlife.org.uk.
+Acorns is part of Childlife, a fundraising partnership between four charities working with children, young people and their families throughout the UK.

-Acorns employs around 360 staff in its three hospices, network of shops and head office[xix].
+Acorns employs around 360 people in our three hospices, network of shops and head office[xix].

 [i] Eligibility criteria (as outlined by Together for Short Lives)

 Life threatening conditions for which curative treatment may be feasible but can fail.
 Access to palliative care services may be necessary when treatment fails or during an acute crisis, irrespective of the duration of threat to life.
 On reaching long-term remission or following successful curative treatment there is no longer a need for palliative care services.